rfougy/dealers_choice_pg/readme.md

 Concept:
 - Creating an application that show an array of designer publications
 - Each publication comes with information: designer, published date, teaser images (optional)

+Questions:
+- How does seed.sql work?
+Is it possible to use a function with seedPublications.js data in the syncAndSeed function?